“I made Jennifer the luckiest woman in Minnesota,” Rusty Gatenby told me Wednesday.

 “Yes!” he said, “and if I didn’t know it was for real, for real, I wouldn’t have done it.
 She is too special.”

 Theirs has been a prototypical postmillennial romance: They started interacting on Facebook in the fall of 2012.

 She was a follower of the former KSTP morning traffic and entertainment guy.

 “We chatted for months before we finally met in person.
 When we finally did meet [in January 2013], that one date lasted a whole weekend,” he said.
 “She drove up and we met at Maynard’s, Excelsior.
-I knew that, oh, my gosh, she is gorgeous, and then when she started to make me laugh, there came a point when we were both laughing and I didn’t want the moment to end and she didn’t either.
+I knew that, ‘Oh, my gosh, she is gorgeous and then she started to make me laugh.
+There came a point when we were both laughing, and I didn’t want the moment to end and she didn’t either.
 So we just hung out the whole weekend.”